 Every society needs a plan for dealing with those individuals who break the rules.
 In the 1700’s, rather than confinement, various forms of corporal punishment — the lash, branding, the stocks — were used to punish offenders.
 Sixteen heinous crimes were punishable by death.
 In 1796, Governor Jay recommended creating institutions for the detention and reformation of criminals, based on the principle of confinement and hard labor, a plan already in use in Pennsylvania.

 The first prison in New York State was Newgate Prison, opened in New York City in November 1797.
 The system was hard labor and mild punishment.
 Food was sufficient and the work was not hard, prisoners were paid for “overwork.”
-Inmates were housed together in common rooms holding ten to twenty men.
-The system did not appear to deter crime, and convicts seemed to become even more hardened through association with other criminals.
-Newgate became overcrowded in just a few years, prompting the Governor to pardon some convicts in order to make room for the newly convicted.
+Incarcerated individuals were housed together in common rooms holding ten to twenty men.
+The system did not appear to deter crime, and criminality seemed to become even more hardened through association with other criminals.
+Newgate became overcrowded in just a few years, prompting the Governor to pardon some individuals in order to make room for the newly convicted.
 In 1809, the number of convictions and pardons was equal, urging the public to call for a new prison in the interior of the state.

 The act authorizing the erection of a new state prison was passed on April 12, 1816, just a year after Auburn had been incorporated as a village.
 At the time, with 200 buildings and about 1,000 residents, Auburn was the largest village in central or western New York.

 Auburn “boosters” lobbied heavily for the placement of the proposed prison in Auburn.